-This all started in sixth grade when my teacher told us to quiet down or he’d make us all write an essay on the weather.
-I politely wrote him a note that said I would have preferred to write that essay over whatever it was that we were doing.
-For years after that, I sent him my poems (which should have been burned) and other musings.
-He always replied with a note encouraging me to write more.
-Thank you, Father Abraham.
+It all started in sixth grade when my teacher said to quiet down or he’d make us write an essay on the weather.
+I wrote him a polite note that said I’d prefer to write that essay instead of whatever it was we were doing.
+For years after that, I sent him what I wrote, bad poems and all.
+He always wrote back with a note encouraging me to keep writing.
+Thank you Father Abraham.

-Being from a practical family, I went to college for computers instead of literature, although I did take the one creative writing class that the school offered.
-I started as a technical writer wearing suits and heels.
-After a few years, I transformed into someone who had a hard time finding clean sweatpants to wear.
-I was a stay-at-home mom in the early 90’s doing my best to raise children who would not become ax murderers.
+Our family was very practical about everything, including education.
+I chose a college for computers instead of literature because I could get a better job.
+Although, I did take the one and only creative writing course that the technology school offered.
+After graduation, I began my career as a technical writer wearing suits and heels.
+In a few years, I became someone who had a hard time finding clean sweatpants to wear.
+I was a stay-at-home mom in the early 90’s doing my best to raise children who would not become ax-murderers.

-When I needed to return to the work force ahead of schedule due to divorce, I found my computer mainframe experience was outdated in a world that had moved on to personal computers.
-Since no employer believed that I could quickly learn the new technology, I did what any literate nerd would do – I went to massage school.
-My parents politely said nothing, but I’m sure they thought that massage school was some kind of cult.
-Remember, this was still the 90’s.
+When I needed to return to the work force ahead of schedule due to divorce, I found my computer experience was outdated and no one would hire me.
+I did what any literate nerd would do at that point – I went to massage school.
+My parents said nothing although I’m sure they thought the massage school was some kind of cult.
+Remember, this was in the 90’s.

 Years later, a retired teacher who I respect and admire, encouraged me to write down my stories.
-She thought that someone who was a mom, or anyone who had been a kid, might enjoy them.
-Thank you, Joyce Rubin, for helping us learn and grow!
-(I’m sure there are many other non-students like me whose lives you’ve enhanced along with all of your students.)
+She thought that someone who was a mom or anyone who had ever been a kid might enjoy them.
+Thank you, Joyce Rubin.
 This blog wouldn’t exist without your kind words.

-If you’re curious, find out other stuff I do.
+If you’re curious, you can find out the other stuff I do.